bhubie/talks/making-impossible-states-impossible/slides/slides.md

     partial record Loading;
     partial record Received(string licensePlateText);
     partial record Error(LicensePlateError errorReason);
+}
 ```

 <!--
 Here is what our model looks like using Dunet.
 - The code honestly looks pretty much the same as the OneOf example - just updated to use the Dunet syntax.
-- we expose a type of LicensePlateTestState which is a arecord type
+- [click] we expose a type of LicensePlateTestState which is a record type
-  - We updaate the ImageReceived event handler setting hte state appropriately.
+- [click] We update the ImageReceived event handler setting the state appropriately.
-- here is what the LicensePlateTestState looks like.
+- [click] here is what the LicensePlateTestState looks like.
-  - declaring the differnt states our view can be in as Partial records.
+  - declaring the different states our view can be in as Partial records.
-- The displaying image one is pretty much the same as well. just updating with a differnt type for LicensePlateRecognitionState.
+- [click] The displaying image one is pretty much the same as well. just updating with a different type for LicensePlateRecognitionState.
-- and here are the differnt states for it.
+- and here are the different states for it.

 - Any questions on this?